SolTuripe/get-ticket/README.md

 ## 📌 Introduction

-MVP for displaying the items of a restaurant ticket and its total price.\
+Web-App to display the items of a restaurant ticket and its total price.\
 Based on Javascript, html and css.

 ## 👩‍💻 Starting